Home FAQ Links About Me Message Board Contact Me Home Image Map

 Merrrrrrrrry Christmas, universe!
 The month I'm writing this review might happen to be June, but isn't anytime the best time to celebrate the yearly coming of St. Nick by listening to Christmas music? ...Oh I'm being facetious, aren't I?
 When I started writing album reviews, I made it a policy to never review Christmas albums.
 My reasoning was that they're usually forgettable cash-ins, and they tend to be filled with songs that I—and a whole lotta other people in the world—are sick to death of hearing.
 Really, the only way we can tolerate them is if somebody spikes the eggnog.

-But maybe Booker T. and the M.G.s take on it might yield positive results?
+But maybe Booker T. & The M.G.s take on it might yield positive results?
 After all, they were an instrumental covers band.
 They thrived on taking old classics and melding them into something uniquely themselves.
 Who says they wouldn't do the same for Christmas jingles?
 Perhaps most importantly, an instrumental band means that there are no lyrics, which can only be a boon.
 By golly, there's a reason I used to hear so many vulgar versions of “Jingle Bells” circulating around my elementary school playground all those years ago.
 The real lyrics are crap.
 It wasn't until the version that questions Batman's hygiene and automobile habits came along until it gave us something meaningful to think about.
 (How do you think you would smell running around in Gotham City in Summer tightly encased in plastic?)

 In its place of the usually-lame Christmas carol lyrics, we have something much cooler: Booker T. noodling around with his electric organ.
 Could he have been playing these songs with sunglasses on?
 Just as he did in all their previous albums, he has a tendency to put so many FILLS in there that I wonder how on Earth he ever found the time to play the melody.
 And since so many of these songs are widely known, maybe this is a better place than ever just to see how well he does it?

 One of the worst songs that was ever written was “White Christmas.”
 I mean, I liked it just fine when I was nine, but these days the horrid thing became so overplayed that whenever I hear it it makes me want to choke a kitten.
 (People who wish for White Christmases don't stop to think about what it would do for traffic.
 People die in snowy conditions, you heartless wretches.)
-But Booker T. and the M.G.s somehow make it cool again.
+But Booker T. & The M.G.s somehow make it cool again.
 First of all, the bass-line Duck Dunn brings us there is fantastic—it's quite simple, but it POPS out at you, like all great bass-lines in the world should.
 Booker T. takes out a real piano and completely jazzes up the melody.
 All in all, this is far cooler than the original song deserved.
 Bing Crosby can choke on his pipe for all I care; his original version doesn't even come close.
 (Well, you'll have to take my word for it—I'm a 90-percent pure rock 'n' roll fan.
 The other 10 percent of me is still left-over from high school when I only like show tunes.)

 I like that some of these songs are much more laid-back and subdued than you'd expect them to be.
 “Santa Claus is Coming to Town” is usually cheery and fast-paced, but in this version, Old St. Nick is cruising around in his sleigh donning sunglasses and slowly sipping martinis.
 “Winter Wonderland” (one of the few Christmas carols I actually like) is turned into one of the bubbliest, laid back soul songs thanks to Booker T's jazzy fills and equally thanks Steve Cropper's funk-ridden electric guitar playing.